Emergencies and emergency numbers

 Lost or stolen property in Russia

-• Lost and stolen property: if you suspect the theft of a valuable item in Russia, you should contact your local police force.
-If you’ve lost an item on a train in Russia, you should visit the lost and found desk in the relevant train station.
+If you suspect the theft of a valuable item in Russia, you should contact your local police force.
+However, if you’ve lost an item, you should first visit the relevant lost and found desk (e.g., at the train station).

-• Found passports: if you find someone’s passport in Russia, you should take it to the nearest police station or the passport office from which it was issued.
+• Found passports: if you find someone’s passport, you should take it to the nearest police station in Russia

-• Lost bank cards: if you lose your credit or debit card in Russia, contact your provider as soon as possible to have the card frozen.
+• Lost bank cards: if you lose your credit or debit card, you should contact your provider as soon as possible to have the card frozen

 What to do in an emergency in Russia

-When you call Russian emergency services, you should follow these tips:
+When you call Russian emergency services, you should clearly state:

-• Don’t forget the code to your parking lot or apartment building.
+• Don’t forget the security code to your parking garage or apartment building

-• If you have known medical problems or regularly take prescription drugs, make sure you at least know how to say their names in Russian to the operator.
+• If you have known medical problems or regularly take prescription drugs, make sure you know how to say their names in Russian to the operator

-• If you have children, be prepared to cite their ages and how much they weigh (in kilograms) in case you need to call an anti-poison center or to administer medication.
+• If you have children, know their exact ages and weight (in kilograms) in case you need to call an anti-poison center or administer medication

 Emergency terms and phrases in Russia